jota-bible/gui-app/Roadmap.md

 # Bugs
-1. Handle errors when entering incorrect regular expression errors in the search box.
-1. Search references with mixed punctuation ':', ','

 # Features

 ## General
+1. Search references with mixed punctuation ':', ','
-1. Defining the scope of the search, in which books, old/new testament.
+2. Defining the scope of the search, in which books, old/new testament.
-1. i18n
+3. i18n
-1. Option to include words highlighting in the verses using markdown or HTML format.
+4. Option to include words highlighting in the verses using markdown or HTML format.
-1. Highlighting the lookup in the search primary color with continuous layout?
+5. Highlighting the lookup in the search primary color with continuous layout?
-1. Edit the list of search results by adding and removing verses from it
+6. Edit the list of search results by adding and removing verses from it
-1. Mouse free operating, configurable keyboard shortcuts
+7. Mouse free operating, configurable keyboard shortcuts

 ## Server side services
 1. Comparison of a passage in different translations.
 Service more suitable than fetching multiple translations at one to the client and than comparing them.